OfficeDev/office-js-docs-pr/docs/reference/overview/word-add-ins-reference-overview.md

 An Word add-in interacts with objects in Word by using the Office JavaScript API, which includes two JavaScript object models:

-* **Word JavaScript API**: These are the [host-specific APIs](../../develop/host-specific-api-model.md) for Word.
+* **Word JavaScript API**: These are the [application-specific APIs](../../develop/application-specific-api-model.md) for Word.
 Introduced with Office 2016, the [Word JavaScript API](/javascript/api/word) provides strongly-typed objects that you can use to access objects and metadata in a Word document.

 * **Common APIs**: Introduced with Office 2013, the [Common API](/javascript/api/office) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of Office applications.